Who We Are

 One year later, in 1968, through connections in the pageant world, Alyce was dressing Miss America, Debra Dene Barnes.
 Barnes, who was crowned Miss Kansas earlier that year, met Alyce, known then as “Mademoiselle Alyce”, and commissioned her for custom-designed pageant gowns.
 Ironically for Alyce, Barnes’ historic speech was interrupted by Women’s Liberation protestors at the Miss America pageant and became headline news.

 Then in 1981, true to her gutsy aspirations, Alyce decided to expand her horizons beyond pageant and bridal to produce hand-beaded silk prom dresses.
 She sought out an agent in Singapore and flew overseas to tour hand-beading factories in India and China.

 Since the East Asian factories that Alyce visited at the time only embellished tablecloths, Alyce herself sat down and demonstrated how to embellish long prom dresses!
 These 80s prom dresses became so popular that our fabric manufacturer Sequins International once claimed that Alyce was “the world’s largest consumer of sequins”, confirmed by this Buzzfeed article (our favorite is #17).

 Et voilà!
 Alyce’s iconic talents and block patterns spawned a worldwide industry built around prom.
-Alyce's brother, Jean-Paul Hamm, her nieces, Claudine Hamm and Nathalie Lambert, and nephew, René Laurent Hamm, all still continue to influence modern wedding dresses and prom dresses through their world-renowned work at ALYCE Paris.
+Today, Alyce's niece Claudine Hamm is CEO and Designer, while Alyce's brother, Jean-Paul Hamm, and niece Nathalie Lambert, all still continue to influence modern wedding dresses and prom dresses through their world-renowned production at ALYCE Paris.

 Over fifty years after Alice decided to boldly go, we still:

 - Hand make unique prom dresses using many of the same finishing techniques that Alice developed during her prodigious working years and passed down to the next generation.

 - Sell our cute prom dresses to some of the same bridal shops who were Alice’s first customers in the late 1960s.

 - Dress up those who dare to pursue neverending dreams.